MEDEAEditions/DEPCHA/Data_Curation/stagville/challenges.md

 ### Encoding gaps

+Several isseus came up relating to original encoding within FromThePage, and should be addressed through more markup or feature development.

+#### Implicit Party
 We need a way to encode the implicit party, Stagville Plantation Store.
 Maybe in the work metadata?
 Maybe in a top section heading?
 Bang notation?

+#### "P Pins"?
 `P Pins` is marked up as a subject in the encoding.
 Is `"P"` actually a unit of measure?
 The resulting export shows
 ```xml
                         <measure commodity="pins" quantity="1">